Billionaire Profile

 Philanthropy

 Steinhardt has been a significant philanthropist, donating over $125 million to Jewish causes.
-He co-founded Taglit-Birthright Israel in 1999 and the Steinhardt Foundation for Jewish Life in 1994.
+He co-founded Taglit-Birthright Israel, which provides free trips to Israel for young Jews aged 18–26.
+He also founded The Steinhardt Foundation for Jewish Life to revitalize Jewish education and engagement.

 Career Milestones